vxlang/vxlang-page/README.md

 1.0.0
 ---
+- `1.2.4.0`
+  - [Virtualizer] Fixed bugs related to MSVC SDK search.
+  - [ALL] Improved packing and code conversion speed.
 - `1.2.3.0`
   - [ALL] Fixed to support SDK for patterns (see plt/got) referencing libraries in clang or gcc.
   - [Packer] Outputs an error message if the library or function cannot be referenced during the image loading process.